Skip to content

 Problem Detection Cause Fix Affected Versions

-Property not available Property missing in Mapper Panel Property not declared or mapped Declare property in Output Panel and map correctly v2.2+
+Property not available Property missing in Data Mapper Panel Property not declared or mapped Declare property in Output Mapper and map correctly v2.2+

 Helpful Resources